mflova/mflova-coding-guidelines/python/general.md

   class/static methods.
 Not normal methods.
 - `@lru_cache`: Similar to `@cache` but you can indicate the maximum number of elements to store with `(maxsize=X)`.
 Its variant `lfu_cache` keeps the most frequent calls in the cache, while `lru_cache` is based on a queue.
+Be aware that all keys must be hashable (99% immutables ), as they are stored in a dictionary.
 - `@functools.cached_property`: Creates a cached property where the property is computed once and then stored into `__dict__` as a normal instance attribute.
 If you want to re-calculate it, the only option is `del` the variable.